 This program will receive data from a serial port (your Arduino) and print it out.
 In order to do that, you will use additional features of the

-SerialPort class that you were introduced to last week.
+SerialPort class that you were introduced to in the last studio.

 You should author two new methods (in addition to